inib/SMUbot/docs/backend_api.md

 | GET | `/channels/{channel}/settings` | Retrieve channel configuration. |
 | PUT | `/channels/{channel}/settings` | Update channel configuration (admin). |

+The settings update endpoint accepts partial payloads and merges them with the existing record so omitted fields keep their persisted values.
+Frontend callers should prefer sending the full current state when possible or rely on the backend merge behavior to avoid unintentionally resetting values to defaults.

 Channel settings include queue intake controls:

 - `queue_closed` toggles whether any new requests are accepted.